 Behavioural consultations ~ A 2hr consultation is advisable to discuss your concerns and a two week management programme to help with any difficulties you may be experiencing.

 Deposits are required when booking any of the above to secure your day, time and space.
 Courses must be paid in full at the beginning of each course.
 Unfortunately deposits and courses are non-refundable or transferable should you be unable to attend a class during the course.
+1-2-1 Training courses must be used within 3months of start date.

 Agility workshops/classes must be paid in full in advanced as these spaces are limited.